omigroup/gltf-extensions/extensions/2.0/OMI_collider/README.md

 #### Hull

 This type represents "convex hull" meshes which can be used to represent complex shapes in 3D.
-Note that it being "convex" means that it cannot have "holes" or divets that lead inside.
+Note that it being "convex" means that it cannot have "holes" or divots that lead inside.
 This use can can be optimized by most if not all physics engines to improve speeds compared to doing collision detection on all faces within the mesh.

-The `mesh` property of the extension must be used to link to an element in the `meshes` array.
-Note that the mesh MUST be a `trimesh` to work.

-Due to limitations of some game engines (e.g. Unity), authors SHOULD limit the polygon count to 255 vertexes.
+Hulls are computed automatically at runtime using the specified algorithm.

+**TODO:** Specify hull algorithm

 #### Mesh